Rules and Manner in Japan

 Refuse Disposal at Nagoya University

-There are trash cans for "combustible refuse", "non-combustible refuse", and recycle bins for "empty bottles", "empty cans", "PET bottles (=plastic bottles)", etc. all over campus.
-In addition, there are boxes and a reverse vending machine near the Co-op.
-You are kindly requested to be mindful when you throw away their rubbish and to use the correct bins to help waste reduction and the reuse of recyclable materials.
+Trash bins for "combustible refuse", "non-combustible refuse", and recycling bins for "empty bottles", "empty cans", "PET bottles (=plastic bottles)", etc. are located throughout campus.
+In addition, boxes and a reverse vending machine are available near the Co-op.
+Please dispose of waste properly and use the correct bins to support waste reduction and recycling.

 Garbage Disposal Rules in Nagoya

-A sorting system for refuse disposal is carried out in Nagoya city for environmental management.
-All residents are expected to separate their refuse in accordance with the system and place it in the right paid plastic bags.
-Place the bags at the designated place by 8:00 a.m. on the designated day.
+Nagoya city enforces a refuse-sorting system for environmental management.
+All residents are expected to separate waste according to the system and place it in the designated paid plastic bags.
+Bags should be placed at the designated place by 8:00 a.m. on the specified day.

 To prevent your trash from being scavenged by animals, DO NOT place it there the night before.

-For more information, please see the webpage of City of Nagoya.
+For more information, please visit the City of Nagoya website.

 How to use toilets in Japan